Orthopedic Injuries

 Follow Up

-- Call to Hand for any clinical deformity, any displacement, any rotational deformity, or angulation above acceptable limits
+• Call to Hand for any clinical deformity or displacement

 First Metacarpal Fracture